Request a THGAAC Speaker (Free Service)

 Speaking Engagements

-Starts Apr 2, 2024 at 2:00pm Ends Apr 2, 2024 at 3:00pm Deborah Levine speaks about her father, Aaron Levine, an Army intelligence officer who led a career as a liberator & spy.
-Click for more info |
+Deborah Levine speaks about her father, Aaron Levine, an Army intelligence officer who led a career as a liberator & spy.

 Speaking Engagements

-Starts Apr 1, 2024 Ends Apr 12, 2024 Commemoration of the 30th anniversary of the genocide against the Tutsi, the Department of Philosophy is organizing a Genocide Awareness Symposium.
+Commemoration of the 30th anniversary of the genocide against the Tutsi, the Department of Philosophy is organizing a Genocide Awareness Symposium.
 This event will see some of the most distinguished professors in Genocide Studies and Prevention from across the US and Canada addressing a range of pertinent issues.
-Click for more info

 "Strangers in Their Own Land: Jewish Self-Awareness in Holocaust Memoirs"